drduh/macOS-Security-and-Privacy-Guide/README.md

 Do not leave the computer unattended in unsafe locations.
 A skilled attacker with unsupervised physical access could install a [hardware keylogger](https://trmm.net/Thunderstrike_31c3) to record keystrokes, including passwords.
 Using a Mac with a built-in keyboard or a bluetooth keyboard makes this more difficult as many off-the-shelf versions of this attack are designed to be plugged in between a USB keyboard and the computer.

-To protect against physical theft during use, use an anti-forensic tool like [BusKill](https://github.com/buskill/buskill-app) or [swiftGuard](https://github.com/Lennolium/swiftGuard) (updated usbkill, with graphical user interface).
+To protect against physical theft during use, use an anti-forensic tool like [buskill/buskill-app](https://github.com/buskill/buskill-app) or [Lennolium/swiftGuard](https://github.com/Lennolium/swiftGuard) (updated usbkill, with graphical user interface).
 All respond to USB events and can immediately shut the computer down if the device is physically separated or an unauthorized device is connected.

 Consider purchasing a privacy screen/filter for use in public.

 [Nail polish](https://trmm.net/Glitter) and tamper-evidence seals can be applied to components to detect tampering.

-# System monitoring
+# Monitoring

 ## Logs

-Monitor system logs with the **Console** application or `/usr/bin/log stream` command.
+Monitor system logs with [Console](https://support.apple.com/guide/console/toc) or the `/usr/bin/log stream` command.

 ## OpenBSM audit